nathanenterline/Securing-Networks/README.md

 - Using Network Security Assessment Tools
   - I established a shell environment to use tools, such as nmap and traceroute, to perform security actions crucial for securing a network.
 In addition, other tools were used including “OpenSSL,” to implement Transport Layer Security (TLS) protocols to help provide communication security over a network.
+Image 1 shows me using Wireshark to capture packets for security monitoring purposes.

 ![image](https://github.com/user-attachments/assets/62afed8e-d236-4440-858d-808a08dbad84)